craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter Two - Level One; Hook.md

 The Grand Chamber has an open-ceiling.
 Above the entrance to the Chamber, a seating balcony on *Level Two* looks over the Grand Chamber.

 #### Kitchen, Bottom
 The Kitchen is comparably smaller than the [[#Grand Chamber]], although a familiar rectangular shape.
 A door leads to a hall connecting the Kitchen and the [[#Grand Chamber]].
+On the other side of the Kitchen, a set of stairs lead up to the Kitchen on *Level Two*.

+The contents of the kitchen are meager, composed of an oven, an open cauldron, and a thick cabinet filled with cookware and utensils.

 #### Workshops

 #### Servant Quarters
 #### Servant Halls
 #### Uncut Tunnels